+(a) All game misconduct penalties will be served in the division where the infraction occurred.

+(b) A player who participates in both Varsity and JV will be suspended from all games until he has served the suspension in the division where the infraction occurred.

+(c) Any unserved game suspension(s) carry over to the year-end tournament and, if necessary, the following season.

+(d) Any unserved game suspensions by a non-returning player will be served by the team's coach.

+(e) The "Multiplier Rule" will be applied to players receiving more than one game misconduct during the regular season and tournament play:

-- (a) All game misconduct penalties will be served in the division where the infraction occurred. - (b) A player who participates in both Varsity and JV will be suspended from all games until he has served the suspension in the division where the infraction occurred. - (c) Any unserved game suspension(s) carry over to the year-end tournament and, if necessary, the following season. - (d) Any unserved game suspensions by a non-returning player will be served by the team's coach. - (e) Players will receive game suspensions based on the number of game misconducts in one season: - (1) First game misconduct = 1 game suspension - (2) Second game misconduct = 2 game suspension - (3) Third game misconduct = 4 game suspension - (4) Fourth game misconduct = 8 game suspension or more
+- (1) First game misconduct = 1 game suspension - (2) Second game misconduct = 2 game suspension - (3) Third game misconduct = 4 game suspension - (4) Fourth game misconduct = 8 game suspension or more

+(f) Players given a penalty for leaving the bench to join an altercation (USA Hockey Rule 625b) will be accessed two game misconducts.
+(This is above and beyond the USA Hockey penalty of a major plus a game misconduct.)
+The player will progress by only one game misconduct in the "Multiplier Rule."